lightning-goats/middlware/CyberHerdExplanation.md

 - You zap another 200 sats → Your total becomes 500 sats
 - Your payout share increases, harder to get headbutted out

+**Scenario 4 - Getting headbutted and rejoining:**
+- You're in the herd with 400 sats total
+- Someone headbutts you out with 450 sats → You lose your spot AND your previous zap amount is reset to zero
+- To rejoin: You must start fresh with a new zap that exceeds the current lowest member
+- Your accumulated amount from before getting headbutted is completely reset

 ### Protection Strategy:
 - **Build your total**: Multiple zaps accumulate, making you harder to headbutt
 - **Monitor the herd**: Check current members' contributions before zapping
 - **Stay active**: Regular zapping increases your "headbutt resistance"
+- **Risk awareness**: Getting headbutted means losing ALL accumulated sats - they don't carry over if you rejoin

 ### Headbutting Rules:
 - **Minimum zap**: 10 sats required to attempt headbutting
+- **Amount reset**: When headbutted out, your accumulated amount is completely reset to zero
+- **Fresh start**: To rejoin after being headbutted, you start with zero sats and must build up again
 - **Cooldown period**: 1-second cooldown after each successful headbutt
 - **Public notifications**: Both parties receive public reply notifications about headbutts
 - **Fair play**: System prevents rapid-fire headbutting attempts